ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 * Supported games page: [Archipelago Games List](/games)
 * Weighted settings page: [Archipelago Weighted Settings](/weighted-settings)

-Clicking on the "Export Optionss" button at the bottom-left will provide you with a pre-filled YAML with your options.
+Clicking on the "Export Options" button at the bottom-left will provide you with a pre-filled YAML with your options.
 The player options page also has a link to download a full template file for that game which will have every option possible for the game including some that don't display correctly on the site.